Why prioritize water?

 Water should be prioritized because…

-Access to clean water is the most basic necessity for the survival and living standard of any human being as well as a condition for development and economical independence for any community.
-Therefore we believe that clean water should be considered a human right for everybody on the planet.
+Access to clean water is the most basic necessity for the survival and living standard of any human being.
+It is a condition for development and economic independence for any community.
+At Walking For Water, we believe that clean water should be considered a human right for everybody on the planet.
 Yet, there are still millions of people kept in despair and poverty by the lack of clean water.

-Worldwide there are more than 748 million people without access to an improved source of drinking water and 2.5 billion people do not use an improved sanitation facility.
+Around 2 billion people worldwide don’t have access to an improved source of drinking water and 3.6 billion people don’t use an improved sanitation facility.

-Some 842 000 people are estimated to die each year from diarrhea as a result of unsafe drinking water, sanitation and hand hygiene.
-But diarrhea is largely preventable, and the deaths of 361 000 children aged under 5 could be avoided each year if these risk factors were addressed.
-Where water is not readily available, people may decide hand washing is not a priority, thereby adding to the likelihood of diarrhea and other diseases.
+Some 1.2 million people in poorer countries are estimated to die each year from unsafe drinking water, inadequate sanitation and poor hygiene.
+Annual deaths from diarrhea of 395,000 children aged under 5 years old is largely preventable if these risk factors were addressed.
+Hand washing is not a priority where water is scarce, thereby adding to the likelihood of diarrhea and other diseases.

-We believe that the resource-rich countries are capable of giving everyone on earth the access to clean water, and thus a ticket to development, independence and a higher living standard, without putting our own welfare significantly at stake.
+W4W believes that resource-rich countries are capable of giving everyone on earth access to clean water, and thus a ticket to development, independence and a higher living standard, without putting our own welfare significantly at stake.

 Do you want to tip in?